djanovec/MidlandCode-C1/Week 8 - May 13th through May 17th/05-14-19 - Encryption, SSL, and Authentication/Lesson/review.md

 # Authentication / Passport
+* Used to protect routes based off need.
+* Can be used with sessions or via JWT tokens.
+* OAuth / OAuth 2.0 Allows you to leverage other servers for SSO and authentication instead of using your own resources.
 ## When to use what
+* JWT Authorization
+    * Stateless
+    * Requires the token to be sent to the server with each new request.
+    * Allows more complex data to be stored in the JWT
+    * Cannot keep track of users habits on a site easily.
+    * Can be used on multiple devices.
+    * Allows for a seperate server to handle authentication.
+*  Session Based Authorization with Cookies
+    * Persistent with the use of cookies.
+    * Sessions can be stored in databases.
+    * Reduces server memory impact.
+    * Since sessions are stored they can be used to push info to all users.
+    * Cannot be used on multiple devices outside of computers / normal web browsers.
+## Passport
+* [Library](http://www.passportjs.org/) to allow for easier setup / use of authentication.
+* Allows for the use of SSO thorugh multiple sites, JWT, or session based authentication.
+* Set up as a middle ware that can be attached to specific routes OR can be used IN routes themselves.
+* Configuration should be done in a separate file and then import the setup into the main `server.js` file.
+* Example:
+    ``` javascript
+    // Imports the passport library
+    var passport = require('passport')
+    // Imports Strategy (how we will authenticate) can also be a strategy using Google/Twitter/Facebook/Etc.
+    , LocalStrategy = require('passport-local').Strategy;

+    // Tells passport to use a local strategy
+    passport.use(new LocalStrategy(
+    // Creates the actual strategy.
+Done is a keyword that tells that passport uses to exit the strategy
+    function(username, password, done) {
+        //Query to ull out the user
+        pool.query("SELECT * FROM USERS WHERE USERNAME = ?",[username], function (err, user) {
+        // Done can take up to three arguments done(ERROR, THEUSERFOUND, MESSAGE)
+        // If no user is present in DONE, the authentication will fail.
+        if (err) { return done(err); }
+        if (!user[0]) {
+            //     done(No Error, No User, Message)
+            return done(null,     false,  { message: 'Incorrect username.' });
+        }
+        if (!user.validPassword(password)) {
+            //     done(No Error, No User, Message)
+            return done(null, false, { message: 'Incorrect password.' });
+        }
+        //     done(No Error, Authenticated User)
+        return done(null, user[0]);
+        });
+    }
+    ));
+    ```
+    * In route use:
+    ``` javascript
+    router.get('/login', function(req, res, next) {
+        // err, user, info will be sent back as part of done() from above strategy
+        passport.authenticate('local', function(err, user, info) {
+            if (err) {
+                return next(err);
+            }
+            if (!user) {
+                return res.redirect('/login');
+            }
+            req.logIn(user, function(err) {
+            if (err) {
+                return next(err);
+            }
+            return res.redirect('/users/' + user.username);
+            });
+        })(req, res, next);
+    });
+    ```
 ## Best Practices
+* Make sure you comment your authentication strategies.
+* Protect different routes with an appropriate strategy.
+* Only protect the routes that need to be otherwise you can run into major issues.
+* Ensure that cookies are being saved OR JWT token is being sent with all requests to a protected route.

 # Database Structure Best Practices
-* Can be done via SQL interface as well as raw SQL via some form of connection
+* Can be done via SQL interface as well as raw SQL via some form of connection.
-* Separate out information as much as possible
+* Separate out information as much as possible.
-* Keep in mind if you have too much informaton in a table
+* Keep in mind if you have too much informaton in a table.
-* Take advantage of joining tables whenever possible
+* Take advantage of joining tables whenever possible.
 * Think about how hard it'd be to update information in the future.
 * Take a look at repeating information in the tables.